Aidbox/aidbox-project-template/README.md

 # Aidbox project template

-This repository contains Aidbox base project.
+This repository contains a template for Aidbox project.
 You can use to bootsrap your project with Aidbox.

-# Install & run
+# How to init Aidbox project

 In order to run Aidbox locally, you need to have [Docker & Docker compose installed](https://docs.docker.com/engine/install/).
 To begin with new aidbox project, run the following command.